Arielcito/rcfapp/server/README-MERCADOPAGO.md

 # Mercado Pago Integration

-This document describes how to use the Mercado Pago integration in the RCF App.
+This document describes how to use the Mercado Pago integration in the RCC App.

 ## Configuration